What you are seeing on the website as a non-member is just a fraction of what there is. Here is what you could be seeing as a club member:

 • Classified ads (free to members), including: Cars for Sale, Cars Wanted, Parts for Sale, Wanted Ads, etc.

-Our National Meet for 2009 will be held in Dearborn, MI; and in Kingsport, TN, in 2010.
-Voting at these annual meets is done by the participants, except in the Concours (restored) and Original (unrestored) classes.
+Our National Meet for 2014 will be held in Dearborn, MI; and in Kingsport, TN, in 2015.
+You must be a club member to register a car and/or participate in the National.
+Members are welcome to bring their families and guests as spectators.
+New members are always welcome to join and participate.
+Voting at these annual meets is done by the member-participants, except in the Concours (restored) and Original (unrestored) classes.
 These two categories are judged by class experts.
-Normally, 100-200 cars are registered at a National Meet.
+Normally, 100-200+ cars are registered at a National Meet

-Our club encourages local Mini-Meets which are hosted by Fairlane Club members.
+Our club encourages local Mini-Meets hosted by Fairlane Club members.
 Often these events are held in conjunction with other clubs’ meets.
-We have found Mustang clubs to be very cordial in inviting Fairlanes/Torinos to their shows.
+We have found Mustang clubs to be very cordial in inviting Fairlanes/Torinos to hold FCA mini-meets within their shows.
 If there is not an FCA Mini-Meet in your area, it is only because a member willing to host one has not yet come forward.
+If you are a club member and interested in hosting an FCA Mini-Meet, contact the Mini-Meets Coordinator.

 Our club store has a selection of tee-shirts, caps, decals, license plates, etc., which can be ordered by mail using the form appearing in the club magazine or on the website, or purchased directly at our National Meet.
 At some time in the future, purchases will be able to be made online.